DEFRA/software-development-standards/docs/standards/logging_standards.md

 ## Log different levels across environments

 Different log levels are useful in different environments.

+Consider an appropriate level of logging for each environment that fits your specific context.

-Use the following as a baseline approach and ensure that log levels are easily configurable:
+Use the following example as a baseline approach and ensure that log levels are easily configurable:

 - **Development**: Log debug messages to assist with troubleshooting.
-- **Testing/Staging**: Focus on warnings and errors to validate application behavior.
+- **Testing/Staging**: Focus on warnings and errors to validate application behaviour.
 - **Production**: Restrict logs to errors and critical warnings to minimize noise and protect performance.

 ## Use structured logs